srinath-chakravarthy/ovito/doc/python/modules/ovito.rst

    .. py:data:: version_string

-      This module-level attribute contains the OVITO program version (as string).
+      This module-level attribute contains the OVITO program version (as a string).